chenyangzhu/Otter/README.md

 - Safe exp, by clipping values
 - safe inversion and safe log , by adding a small ε

+### Other features

+- load and save models with json
+-

 ### What's next
 - Flexible model structures
 - Faster computations